Setup

 Rspack 1.4.10 compiled successfully in 30 ms

-as a practical example to demonstrate how to build custom rspack bindings.
-This plugin will show you the complete workflow from Rust implementation to JavaScript integration.
+as a practical example demonstrating how to build custom Rspack bindings.
+This plugin shows the complete workflow from Rust implementation to JavaScript integration.